Seatis/my-teaching-materials/workshop/hardware/SPI-communication-ADC/README.md

 - add the files to the project
 - write the code where asked (marked with "TODO")
     - always test the code after you wrote a few lines of code
+    - write the needed functions in the following order
+        - `ADC_Init()`
+        - `ADC_Read()`
-- test the driver with the potentiometer
+- test the driver with the potentiometer, for example
-    - for example turn on the LED if the measured voltage is higher than a predefined value
+    - turn on the LED if the measured voltage is higher than a predefined value or
+    - send the data to your PC via serial port

 ## Individual Workshop Review
 Please follow the styleguide: [Our C styleguide](https://github.com/greenfox-academy/teaching-materials/blob/master/styleguide/c.md)